What is a Spiritual Awakening in Recovery?

 what is a spiritual awakening in recovery

 What is a spiritual awakening in recovery?
-Spirituality is one of the more misunderstood elements of addiction treatment and recovery, but often one of the most important.
-We encourage everyone to explore spirituality in a way that works for them, both during treatment and throughout their life.
+Spirituality is one of the more misunderstood elements of addiction treatment and recovery, yet it is often one of the most important.
+At Anchored Tides Recovery, we encourage everyone to explore spirituality in a way that works for them, both during treatment and throughout their life.

-Your spiritual journey and spiritual practice are likely to become something you rely on throughout your life, well after you go to addiction treatment.
-Active addiction affects your spirit in so many ways, and you might not even see those effects right away.
-You’re never truly present or in the moment because you always feel the influence of drugs or alcohol.
-You might feel like you have no worth because of your addiction and like your only purpose is using drugs or alcohol.
+Your spiritual journey and practice are likely to become something you rely on throughout your life, well after addiction treatment.
+Active addiction affects your spirit in profound ways, many of which you might not recognize immediately.
+Addiction keeps you from being truly present or in the moment because the influence of drugs or alcohol is always there.
+You might feel worthless due to your addiction, believing your only purpose is to use drugs or alcohol.

-We’ll explore below what we mean when we talk about a spiritual awakening in recovery and how that can happen for different people regardless of differences in their belief systems.
+A spiritual awakening in recovery involves an increased sense of awareness and presence in the moment, noticing things you might have previously overlooked.
+We’ll explore below what we mean when we talk about a spiritual awakening in recovery and how it can happen for different people, regardless of their belief systems.

 What is a Spiritual Awakening?